 When you give up smoking you might also have to deal with cravings.
 These are caused by the withdrawal symptoms from nicotine.

 Cravings happen because your body misses its regular dose of nicotine.
 A nicotine patch can help control your constant desire for nicotine.
-There are other NRT products that can be used alongside your patch to give you a nicotine boost.
+There are other NRT products that you can use alongside your patch to give you a nicotine boost.

 Read more about medicines to help you stop smoking